All Episodes

 We can't speak to the super PAC ads.

-We don't have anything to do with them, uh, so I don't have anything further on the Because it is pretty pretty serious when you're not doing it, but the Super PAC uh is making this allegation that Mitt Romney was responsible for the death of this woman when that's simply not true.
+Because it is pretty serious when you're not doing it, but the Super PAC is making this allegation that Romney was responsible for the death of this woman when that's simply not true.

-I wonder besides all we're trying to do is distract people from Obama's horrible record on the economy and stuff.
+Besides, all we're trying to do is distract people from Obama's horrible record on the economy and stuff.

 So up next was Babe Buchanan.

-He said there have been false Romney ads as well, uh, taking words the president of the United States said totally out of context.
+He said there have been false Romney ads as well, taking words the president of the United States said totally out of context.

-That's Wolf happened to be fair.
+That's Wolf happening to be fair.

-You didn't build that, you didn't make that up.
+You didn't make that happen.

 Anyway, here's what Babe Buchanan had to say.